holgern/beem/docs/contribute.rst

 4. **Push** your work back up to your fork
 5. Submit a **Pull request** so that we can review your changes

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+.. note:: Be sure to merge the latest from "upstream" before making a pull
+    request!

 Copyright and Licensing
 -----------------------